 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 5.5 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.

 *Registration must be accompanied by program director’s letter confirming resident/fellow status.
 Please fax the letter to 973-972-3371.

-Registrants may be asked to furnish documentation confirming their employment status in order to be eligible for a reduced rate.
+Registrants may be asked to furnish documentation confirming their employment status in order to be eligible for the reduced/complimentary rate.
 If it is determined that a registrant does not meet the eligibility criteria, the registrant will be required to pay the necessary tuition fee.

 **Pre-registration is recommended.Onsite registration will be accommodated on a space-available basis.

 In an effort to provide the most complete materials to attendees and conserve resources, PDF versions of the lecture slides will be made available online to registered attendees.
-In addition, internet access will be available during the day of the activity - we encourage attendees to bring a laptop or tablet.
+In addition, internet access will be available during the day of the activity, so we encourage attendees to bring a laptop or tablet.
 Additional information will be provided in future confirmation communications.